To top of page

 We also conduct sustainable procurement questionnaires targeting suppliers that have not joined Sedex.
 We examine not only our existing suppliers to identify those that are at high risk, but also assess potential new suppliers before we start business relationships.

-In addition, the Suntory Group shares the Suntory Group Supplier Guidelines with our overseas Group companies and verifies initiatives toward sustainability at each company at the Global Procurement Conference in which our overseas Group companies participate.
+In addition, the Suntory Group shares the Suntory Group Partner Guidelines with our overseas Group companies and verifies initiatives toward sustainability at each company at the Global Procurement Conference in which our overseas Group companies participate.

 Conducting Human Rights Due Diligence Related to Migrant Workers